ViniciosM/flutter_modular_example/README.md

-# flutter_modular_example
+# Modelo de Arquitetura com Modular

+### Intro
-A simple project to demonstrate how can we use flutter modular
+    Project to show how we can use Clean Architecture and Flutter Modular.